PreviousErik/Unity_Console/README.md

 Created by Erik Torenstam ©2024-2025

+> [!IMPORTANT]
+> This is still early, some things will not be writen here, and a lot of re-writing will happen here.
+>
+> To get the gist of this, read the "How to use" section of the ReadMe
+>
+> This is the first time i've done anything like this, if you have feedback on either the console or this readme file, don't hesitate to tell me!

 This console is for free use.
 You are allowed, and in-fact have, to create your own extension class of the HZR_Console, to add your own functionality, or overwrite what already exist.